ansible-community/ansible-bender/README.md

 tl;dr Ansible is the frontend, buildah is the backend.

-I described the concept in following blog posts:
+The concept is described in following blog posts:
 * [Building containers with buildah and ansible](https://blog.tomecek.net/post/building-containers-with-buildah-and-ansible/).
 * [Ansible and Podman Can Play Together Now](https://blog.tomecek.net/post/ansible-and-podman-can-play-together-now/).